Core Goal 3: Promote Environmental Stewardship

-The Coal Country Team promotes environmental stewardship by supporting watershed research and monitoring, and assisting with project development and implementation.
+The Appalachian Coal Country Team promotes environmental stewardship by supporting watershed research, stream monitoring, and assisting with project development and implementation.

 Josh Larsen Educates the Next Generation of Environmental Stewards

-Over his two years as an OSM/VISTA in southwest Virginia, Josh Larsen provided or assisted in providing Meaningful Watershed Education Experiences to 4,821 K-12 students.
+Over his two years as an OSMRE/VISTA in southwest Virginia, Josh Larsen provided or assisted in providing meaningful watershed education experiences to over 4,500 K-12 students.

 He presented environmental education activities at many partner events, such as Kids in the Creek, Natural Resources Awareness Days, Envirothon, Agricultural Awareness Days, and Water Wizard Week.
-He coordinated 2011 Guest River Education Day at Clear Creek for Wise County 4th grade students and assisted in coordinating a home school education day at White’s Mill.
-Josh’s work in developing and conducting environmental education has made a significant impact on almost 5,000 students who are the next generation of environmental stewards.
+Josh also coordinated the Guest River Education Day at Clear Creek for Wise County 4th grade students and assisted in coordinating a home school education day.
+Josh's work in developing and conducting environmental education has made a significant impact on almost 5,000 students who are the next generation of environmental stewards.

 Megan Baskerville Works with Senior Volunteers

-OSM/VISTA Megan Baskerville (PA) with Crooked Creek Watershed Association/Evergreen Conservancy has been working with the Evergreen Conservancy’s volunteer base on the Conservancy’s water monitoring program, which uses dataloggers.
+OSMRE/VISTA Megan Baskerville (PA) with Crooked Creek Watershed Association/Evergreen Conservancy has been working with the Evergreen Conservancy's volunteer base on the Conservancy's water monitoring program.